bruunofernandz/NasaApp-test-interview/README.md

   Must work offline (will be tested with airplane mode) Should support multiple resolutions and sizes
   Can be built with latests SDKs

-## Extras
-  User interface prototyped on Figma: https://www.figma.com/proto/8nHVTAMcUn78WvwICXZyuT/NasaApp?node-id=4%3A223&scaling=scale-down

-  How to use app on video -> https://youtu.be/zc3NOjUeS34